being angry bible verses

 The Bible also emphasizes the importance of self-control when it comes to managing our emotions.
 In Galatians 5:22-23, it states: “But the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness and self-control…against such things there is no law.”
 These verses remind us that when we have the help of God’s Spirit living within us – through faith in Jesus – then we can be empowered with all these qualities including self-control over our emotions like anger.

-See also advent bible verses
+See also bible verses about cats

 Finally, Proverbs 16:32 says “Whoever is slow to anger is better than the mighty, and he who rules his spirit than he who takes a city.”
 This verse emphasizes that having control over ourselves is far more valuable than having power over others.
 It reminds us that if we are able to master our own emotions then this will be much more rewarding than trying to control others or situations around us.